Sorry, you need to enable JavaScript to visit this website.

 As for ELVET-specific measures, there is not a specific strategy, but the most important measures that are in progress are:

-• The New Modern Apprenticeship (NMA) Programme which started its operation in the school year 2012/2013. Τhe NMA provides an alternative pathway for education, training and development for young people who drop out from the formal education system and is geared towards meeting the needs of the labour market.
-The NMA embraces young people between 15 and 18 years of age at two apprenticeship levels (preparatory and core).
+• The Apprenticeship System of Vocational Education and Training [Σύστημα Μαθητείας Επαγγελματικής Εκπαίδευσης και Κατάρτισης (ΣΜΕΕΚ)] provides an alternative pathway for education, training and development for young people who drop out from the formal education system and is geared towards meeting the needs of the labour market.
+It embraces young people between 14 to 18 years of age at two apprenticeship levels (preparatory and core).
 Participation is not compulsory and is free of charge.
+For more information, you can also refer to the 2023 Annual Report (pp. 14-15).

-• The Evening Technical Schools (Εσπερινά Σχολεία) are second chance schools that have been established to promote participation in secondary technical and vocational education and to combat early leaving.
-The Evening Technical schools target any person above 18 years-old who, for any reason, has dropout school.
+• The Evening Schools of Technical and Vocational Education (Εσπερινά Σχολεία) have been established to promote participation in secondary technical and vocational education and support the integration of school dropouts in the workplace and society, in general.
+They target any person above 18 years-old who, for any reason, has dropout school.

 Addressing ELET through non-formal and informal learning and quality youth work